jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 ### Health

 I eat far healthier.
 I can now cook food from scratch for lunch while working from home.
-Instead of just grabbing a burger from the cafe, I can cook something with higher nutritional value.
+Instead of just grabbing a burger from the café, I can cook something with higher nutritional value.

 Less time sitting in a car in rush hour makes a difference too.
 In fact, I’m